suzannepk/slurm_HPCC/README.md

 Compiling the test code
 -----------------------
-We will use a code called `hello_mpi_omp` writen by Tom Papatheodore as our test example.
-This code's output will display where each process runs on the compute node in its output.
-To start we will just see how to run it with a batch script.
+We will use a code called `hello_mpi_omp` written by Tom Papatheodore as our test example.
+This code's output will display where each process runs on the compute node.

-To begin, make sure you are in the directory for the challenge by doing
+To begin, make sure you are in the directory for the challenge by doing:

 ```
 cd ~/hands-on-with-Frontier-/challenges/Srun